thiagosindra/higher-resolution-hypothesis/docs/hrh-paper.md

 In neurotypical development, circuits are optimized for efficiency.
 Neurons connect into relatively linear or convergent chains, each with a constrained set of possible outputs.
 Pruning removes redundant branches, and inhibition gates the flow of activity to minimize cross-talk.
 This creates networks that are streamlined, energy-efficient, and selective.

 In the autistic brain, multiple converging findings suggest that this balance is shifted.
-Branching during development is more extensive, pruning is less aggressive, and inhibitory gating is weaker or slower to mature.
+Branching during development is more extensive, and pruning only partially accounts for the resulting density.
+Evidence also suggests ongoing collateral formation and atypical stabilization of new synapses throughout life, extending distributed propagation beyond early development.
+Additionally, inhibitory gating is weaker or slower to mature.
 The result is an architecture where signals meant for one processing stream can bleed into functionally distinct networks—what I call **cross-network spillover**.

 To illustrate this architecture, consider two independent neural circuits: **A → B → C** and **X → Y → Z**, which in neurotypical brains operate in isolation—each input (A or X) triggers only its corresponding output (C or Z).
 In autistic neural topology, neuron **B** may also project to **Y**, creating a cross-network connection.
 Now activation of **A** can produce **C** (within its original network), **Y → Z** (spillover into the second network), or both, depending on timing and inhibitory tone.
 This cross-branch architecture explains how signals meant for one processing stream can bleed into functionally distinct networks.